OutLines: Modeling Spectral Lines from Winds, Bubbles, and Outflows: Abstract

 \section{Abstract}

-Common methods for studying the kinematics and geometry of outflowing gas rely on modeling emission and absorption lines in integrated spectra using methods that are not physically motivated, including empirical quantiles or fitting multiple Gaussian or Voigt profiles.
-Such methods are not always consistent with the interpretation of these features and, as a result, miss key underlying physics and can even lead to inaccurate interpretations of observations.
-To address this problem, we present the publicly available python code {\tt OutLines}, which provides astrophysical models of spectral emission and absorption line profiles produced by outflows in a variety of environments.
-The {\tt OutLines} code accounts for differences in parameterization of the velocity field and density profile while allowing for different outflow geometries, making {\tt OutLines} versatile and useful for a wide variety of astrophysical phenomena.
+Studies of kinematics and geometry of outflowing gas rely on modeling features in integrated spectra using empirical quantiles or fitting multiple Gaussian or Voigt profiles.
+Such methods can miss key underlying physics and even lead to spurious interpretations of observations.
+To address this problem, we present the public python code {\tt OutLines}, which predicts spectral emission and absorption line profiles produced by winds, bubbles, and outflows. { By design, {\tt OutLines} is phenomenologically and scale agnostic to bridge the gap between observations and simulations across a broad swath of astrophysics.} The {\tt OutLines} code accounts for differences in velocity field, density profile, and outflow geometries, making OutLines versatile for a wide variety of astrophysical phenomena.
 We demonstrate the wide applicability of {\tt OutLines} by using the code to model line profiles in an \ion{H}{ii} region knot, super star clusters, a starburst galaxy, and an AGN.
-In each of these contexts, we illustrate how {\tt OutLines} can illuminate key underlying physics in ways that improve our scientific understanding and address important open questions in astronomy, including the key mechanisms in the baryon cycle, the evolution of \ion{H}{ii} regions and galaxies, and even Lyman continuum escape. {\tt OutLines} will be a critical resource as massively multiplexed spectroscopic surveys like WEAVE-LOFAR and 4MOST/WAVES come online, providing the means to probe feedback kinematics with deeper, higher resolution spectroscopy for unprecedented large samples of galaxies.
+In each of these contexts, we illustrate how {\tt OutLines} can illuminate key underlying physics in ways that improve scientific understanding and address important open questions in astronomy, including the key mechanisms in the baryon cycle, the evolution of \ion{H}{ii} regions and galaxies, and even Lyman continuum escape. {\tt OutLines} will be a critical resource as massively multiplexed spectroscopic surveys with facilities like WEAVE and 4MOST come online, providing the means to probe feedback with deeper, higher resolution spectroscopy for unprecedented large samples of objects.